 Northeast buyers sitting atop Marcellus or Utica don’t need to engage in daily trading – they’re sitting on isolated, available gas supply, at least for now.

-The gas market constantly changing, even when gas prices are flat.
+The gas market is constantly changing, even when gas prices are flat.
 That’s why you need Argus Natural Gas Americas, to help you understand the markets.
 The service helps you know what to pay for gas, how much is available, when and where.

 In this daily market service, you’ll learn where gas is constrained from moving in the East, West and in between.